collinsduzzy/M.css/README.md

 ## Getting Started

-You can clone or download this repository to your local machine using the link below: https://github.com/collinsduzzy/M
+You can clone or download this repository to your local machine using the link below:

+https://github.com/collinsduzzy/M

 ### How To Use
-If you have downloaded the ZIP file of the repository, extract the contents to a prefered directory in your machine.
+* If you have downloaded the ZIP file of the repository, extract the contents to a prefered directory in your machine.

-Open the folder 'M' with your code.
+* Open the folder 'M' with your preferred text editor.

-The code/files of the latest commit [Lesson 30: Documentation] would be displayed.
+* The code/files of the latest commit [Updated Documentation] would be displayed.

-Each commit represents a lesson.
+* Otherwise indicated, each commit represents a lesson.
 Use the terminal to run the following command to view all commits/lessons:

-git log --oneline
+  *git log --oneline*

-To view the code/resources for each lesson, run the following command:
+* To view the code/resources for each lesson, run the following command:

-git checkout [commit_id]
+  *git checkout [commit_id]*
-Example: git checkout [1bccc442]
+  *Example: git checkout [1bccc442]*

-To shelve any local changes made to the files before switching to another commit, use the following command:
+* To shelve any local changes made to the files before switching to another commit, use the following command:

-git stash
+  *git stash*

 ### Prerequisites

-git
+* git
-GitHub
+* GitHub
-Code Editor (VSCode recommended)
+* Code Editor (VSCode recommended)
-Web Browser (Google Chrome recommended)
+* Web Browser (Google Chrome recommended)
-Terminal (cmd recommended)
+* Terminal (cmd recommended)

 ## Built With